eladgsofer/adversarial_updated/README.md

 by Elad Sofer, Tomer Shaked, Caroline Chaux, and Nir Shlezinger.

-Parts of this work were presented at the IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2023 as the paper: “On the interpretable adversarial sensitivity of iterative optimizers,” by Elad Sofer and Nir Shlezinger
+Parts of this work were presented at the IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2023 as the paper: “On the interpretable adversarial sensitivity of iterative optimizers,” by Elad Sofer and Nir Shlezinger.

 ## Authors